- Why Use a VPN for PUBG?

 Such apps may infect your device with malware.
 You’ll notice that the device you have the VPN on is bombarded with ads.
-Not only that, but your privacy information is at risk.
-You see, free VPNs have to make a living one way or another, that’s where you become their main source of revenue.
+Not only that, but your private information is at risk.
+You see, free VPNs have to make a living one way or another; that’s where you become their main source of revenue.
 Your private data is collected and sold to sister companies.

 Do you want an example?
 Take Hola.
 The free provider was found to be stealing user bandwidth and then reselling it through its sister company Luminati.

 Furthermore, privacy is everything, and getting tracked is the last thing you want.
 A recent CSIRO study found that 75% of free VPNs contain tracking embedded in the source code.
 How safe do you feel now?

 Take it from someone who knows better; stay away from free VPNs.